Module 1: Introductory Material

 Lecture Videos

 In this section, you will find the video lectures for all the introductory course material module.
 They are designed to be watched in order, but each video should make sense on its own.
-Click each thumbnail to open access to each video.
+Before each video, there is a link to a study guide for that lecture and a link to blank, fill-in notes for that lecture.
+Click each banner to open access to each video.
 There is also a link with each video if you prefer to watch on the Rumble or YouTube interface.
-In addition, there is a link to download the audio from the presentation for offline review.
+In addition, there is a link with each video to download the audio from the presentation for offline review.
+And after some of the lectures, there is a link to a summary sheet from the content of that lecture.
+Click each link to access those documents.

 1: Why Study the Old Testament?